 - For an “Automated” (Automatic) Approval on a USDA Home Loan in NC, a minimum credit score of 640 is needed.
 We will also need a 640 credit score if you are applying for the NCHFA Mortgage Credit Certificate / the 2015 Mortgage Tax Credit.
 IF YOU ARE OVER THE 29/41 Ratio requirements for a USDA Home Loan, you might need a credit score as high as 680 for an “Automatic Approval.”
 Without the Automatic (read: An approval spit out by the Computer system they have) then you will get a MANUAL Underwrite for your USDA Home Loan.

-- We CAN do a Manual Underwriting of your USDA Loan if the Middle score of all applicants is at least 640.
-We need some strong Compensating Factors to ask for an approval on loans with middle credit scores between 659 and 640.
+- We CAN do a Manual Underwriting of your USDA Loan if the Middle score of all applicants is at least 600.
+We need some strong Compensating Factors to ask for an approval on loans with middle credit scores between 609 and 640.
 A college degree, or Job training that provides some potential for increased earnings MIGHT be considered a compensating factor.
-There’s a pretty long list of USDA Loan compensating factors that we use to help borrowers with lower credit scores.
-Another factor we are seeing important for Manual Underwriting Approval is little to NO Payment Shock.
+There’s a pretty long list of USDA Loan compensating factors that we use to help borrowers with lower credit scores, having cash left over after closing (for instance) is a pretty good way to “beef up” your file and get approved.
+Another factor we are seeing important for USDA Loan Manual Underwriting Approval is little to NO Payment Shock.

 - With a Manually Underwritten USDA Loan, the minimum credit score requirements are tied to over-all debt ratios.
 Like Compensating Factors, we can ask for a Debt Waiver from the USDA Loan Underwriters, and we will go over all of your options if your scores are lower than USDA is looking for, or your ratios are higher.
 We WILL work with folks who do not CURRENTLY meet the minimum credit scores requirements for a USDA Loan 2015, to help you get them higher so you can buy.
 We can run “simulators” that tell us exactly what you need to do to get your scores higher.
 We are not a Credit “fixing” fill in the blank company.
 We are not charging you for our time, or expertise – we just hope you WILL use us when you’ve gotten your credit fixed and you’re ready to buy a house We are genuinely here to help!